gvwilson/sdxpy/src/dup/index.md

 Hashing is a tremendously powerful tool:
-Python's dictionaries hash their keys to make lookup fast, and [%i "version control system" "version control systems" %] use it to determine when two files or two revisions of a repository are the same or not ([%x archive %]).
+Python's dictionaries hash their keys to make lookup fast, and [%x archive %] will use it to determine when two files or two revisions of a repository are the same or not.
 But our duplicate file finder is just a beginning.
 [%x glob %] shows how we can find sets of files to compare;
 [%x test %] and [%x reflect %] build tools to test programs like this,